HISTORY OF GRANT A WISH, INC

 GRANT A WISH FOUNDER MS. ANNE BLAIR

-Grant A Wish was founded, by Ms Anne Blair to help children.
+Grant A Wish was founded, by Ms. Anne Blair to help economically disadvantaged children.

-The following is a excerpt from a letter Ms. Blair wrote:
+The following is an excerpt from a letter Ms. Blair wrote:

 Grant A Wish, Inc was founded by Ms. Anne Blair to address the needs of disadvantaged children all over the greater Chicagoland area.
 With the assistance at that time of the community, civic groups, wealthy individuals and professional businesses.
 Grant A Wish became a giant in the eyes of so many – many children and their families.